5-Year-Old Obeys Mom's Rule Not to Open the Door, Leaves Her Locked Out and Furious for Taking It Literally

 Guess he was enjoying the show too much to lend a hand!Reddit

 Behavioral psychologist B.F.
-Skinner's research emphasizes the importance of reinforcement in shaping behavior.
+Research emphasizes the importance of reinforcement in shaping behavior.
 In this scenario, the child's adherence to the mother’s rule can be viewed as a learned behavior that has been reinforced in the past.
 When children receive positive reinforcement for following instructions, they are more likely to repeat that behavior, even when the outcomes are unintended.

 Seems like there was a mix-up in the scenario, but fortunately, someone came to the rescue!